Worsening Opioid Crisis Overshadowed in Presidential Race

 During Trump’s first two years in office, 48 of the 59 Ohio counties with reliable data saw their overdose death rates get worse, according to an analysis of CDC data by The Associated Press.
 The data was compared to overdose death rates in 2015 and 2016, the last two years of the Obama administration.

-What that looks like on the ground is mothers donating to GoFundMe accounts and Facebook campaigns so other mothers can bury their children who’ve overdosed.
-Some parents even reserve a casket while their child is still alive so they are prepared for what they believe is inevitable.
+What that looks like on the ground is mothers donating to GoFundMe accounts and Facebook campaigns so other parents can bury children who’ve overdosed.
+Some parents even reserve a casket while their child is alive so they are prepared for what they believe is inevitable.

 Others become legal guardians of their grandchildren.
 Among them are Brenda Stewart, 62, and her husband, who adopted their grandchildren a decade ago as their son struggled with addiction.
 That led Stewart to start The Addict’s Parents United, a non-political support group for parents of children with the disease or who have lost a child to it.